Calculation of critical exponents on fractal lattice Ising model by higher-order tensor renormalization group method

 \section{Model representation}

 We consider the nearest-neighbors fractal-lattice Ising model with the Hamiltonian

 where $J>0$ is the ferromagnetic coupling, and $h$ is the uniform magnetic field.
 At each site $i$, the Ising variable $\sigma_i^{~}$ takes only two values, $+1$ or $-1$.
 For brevity, we set $J=1$ and $h=0$ in the following.
-The partition function of the Ising model defined on the fractal lattice can be represented as a tensor network state with four types of the local tensors $T$, $Y$, $X$, and $Q$,
+The partition function of the Ising model defined on the fractal lattice can be expressed in terms of tensor network states defined by four types of local tensors represented by $T$, $X$, $Y$, and $Q$,

 where $W$ is a $2\times2$ matrix determined by the bond weight factorization.
-For instance, let us choose an asymmetric factorization
+While the choice for $W$ is arbitrary to a certain degree, here we choose an asymmetric factorization